ndd21/PHYS281/docs/demo-anaconda.md

     ![Anaconda Navigator use environment](img/anaconda-navigator-use.png)

     Not all of the applications shown will be installed in the new environment, so you may need to click on the ++"Install"++ button below the required application.
-However, VS Code should be installed by default.

-    You can then launch the required application within the new environment by click on the associated ++"Launch"++ button, e.g., for the one below VS Code.
+    You can then launch the required application within the new environment by click on the associated ++"Launch"++ button, e.g., for the one below Powershell Prompt.

 === "Terminal"
     To switch between environments in a terminal you can use the `conda activate` command, e.g.,: